gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 This works for both managed and unmanaged types.

 - Property type must either be a String or a type that extends `Named`.
-- A `@Variant` annotation on the setter of the property raises an error.
+- A `@Variant` annotation on the setter of the property raises an error during schema validation.
 - A `@Variant` annotation on non-property methods is ignored.

 ### Implementation